DSimoens/FAERS_PHARMACOVIGILANCE_ANALYSIS/INSTALL.md

 ---

-## 📤 Output
+## Output

-Results are saved as an Excel file:
+Results are saved as an Excel file (you can change the name of the excel file):

 ```
 FAERS_ROR_PRR_Results.xlsx